Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

-A user enters a website and sees the cookie pop-up which informs of cookies.
-In the pop-up is included sufficient information about who processes the data and for what purpose.
-The user can now make a decision based on an informed consent and explicitly choose to give consent (or not) by clicking a button to accept or reject cookies and data processing.
+A user enters a website and sees the cookie pop-up, which informs about cookies.
+The pop-up includes sufficient information about who processes the data and for what purpose.
+The user can now decide based on informed consent and explicitly choose to give consent (or not) by clicking a button to accept or reject cookies and data processing.

-If need be, a specific consent can always be retrieved and documented to the Data protection Authorities.
-This requires a Consent Solution which actually stores the consents for the website.
+If need be, a specific consent can always be retrieved and forwarded to the Data Protection Authorities.
+This requires a Consent Solution that actually stores the consent for the website.
 Typically, no freemium services online provide this security.

-The user may withdraw his or her consent at any time.
-It is the responsibility of the data controller (the website) to ensure that user can withdraw consent to cookies in a simple and easy way.
+The user may withdraw consent at any time.
+It is the data controller’s responsibility (the website) to ensure that users can withdraw consent to cookies in a simple and easy way.

 It must be as easy to withdraw consent as to give it.

-However, when a website has a valid cookie consent solution with a GDPR valid cookie pop-up, the user can simply reject/decline cookies by reopening the cookie pop-up and thus the consent to cookies is withdrawn (hence no cookies are further set in the browser).
+However, when a website has a valid cookie consent solution with a GDPR valid cookie pop-up, the user can simply reject/decline cookies by reopening the cookie pop-up.
+Thus the consent to cookies is withdrawn (hence no cookies are further set in the browser).

 Example: How to withdraw consent?